Three Creek Sno Park is one of more than a dozen snow parks (also spelled sno-parks) in central Oregon.

 The view of the Three Sisters Mountains from Three Creek Snow Park.

 Location and Accessibility: Three Creek Sno Park is 50 minutes (33 miles) from Bend and 20 minutes (10 miles) from Sisters.
-Expect winter conditions.
+Expect winter road conditions.

 Parking Permit: You must have a Sno-Park Parking Permit to park at Three Creek Sno Park (more information below).